 Can you build a good skincare routine with drugstore products?

 Yes.
 The most evidence-backed skincare ingredients -- retinol, niacinamide, hyaluronic acid, vitamin C, SPF -- are all available in well-formulated drugstore products.
-CeraVe, The Ordinary, and Paula's Choice are recommended by dermatologists as frequently as luxury alternatives.
-A complete routine costs $40-$80 total.
+CeraVe, The Ordinary, and Paula's Choice offer ingredient-focused routines without luxury-brand pricing.
+A complete routine costs about $100-$110 total before optional add-ons.

 What are the most important skincare steps?